 - Recommendations (3 in all cases) form a very important part of the application documents, please follow the corresponding instructions carefully

-- A copy of your passport or official identity document showing your name in full.
+- Copy of your passport or official identity document showing your name in full.

-If diplomas and grades are not originally in French, German, Italian or English, please provide electronic or scanned copies of certified translations into English.
-All documents must be in unprotected pdf format, max.
+If diplomas and grades are not originally in English, French, German or Italian, please provide copies of certified translations into English.
+All documents must be in unprotected PDF format, max.
 2MB per document.

-We expect that you are proficient in oral and written English.
-If you are not a native English speaker, we require that you provide a recognized certificate from the following list at the latest by the application deadline (December 15 or April 15).
+We expect that you are proficient in spoken and written English.
+If your are not a native English speaker, we require that you submit the results of a recognized English-language test (see list below) by the chosen application deadline: December 15 or April 15.